-We are still very much in the middle of this process.
-We'll be running this 'pre-launch' campaign for the foreseeable future.
+We are still very much in the middle of this pre-launch process.
+We'll be running this pre-launch campaign for the foreseeable future.
 We've 'launched' a couple of times: into alpha testing, into closed beta, into a quasi-open beta, back into private beta.
 Soon we'll launch a proper version 1.
-Shortly after, we'll launch a version 2.
+Shortly after, we'll launch version 2.

 Or at least, how I remember it.
 We've tried to include tools we used, and even Zaps and processes.
 If you are interested in any of these workflows, we are happy to walk you through them in greater detail.
 Hit me up.

 Tom and I began kicking around this problem we were both struggling with at the end of last year.
 After leaving our previous startup, we got together often over a beer to talk about work, ideas we had, etc. We had even launched and tested another idea we had under the Taskable brand previously (it wasn't a good idea as it turns out).